Pradhyumnaa/FinalProjectThesis/README.md

 If you wish to make some modifications, follow these steps.
 First, select a TFIDF model from the Models Folder and place it into corresponding folden in the ModelLoading Folder.
 LF0 will contain both model_load_file.ipynb and model_load_text.ipynb while LF1 and LF2 will only have model_load_file.ipynb.

-#### Then, modify this line to match the model you have copied.
+#### Then, modify this line in the file to match the model you have copied.
+This is to use the model that you copied instead of a default example.

-#Load the SVM Model
+#Load the MLP Model
-model = joblib.load('svm_model_tfidf.joblib')
+model = joblib.load('mlp_model_tfidf.joblib')

 ### 3. Run the File
-Run the file and at the end, you will receive an accuracy score of the model evaluated on a subset of the test set.
+Run the file and at the end, you will receive an accuracy score of the model evaluated on a subset of the test set consisting of about 100 fake news and 100 real news.